Electrified-Wolf-Runners/Unity3d-NFT-Project/README.md

 ## Get Character 1
-This outputs the stat1 (here strength) of the first character that the player wallet address holds
+This outputs all the stats of the second character that the player wallet address holds

 ![char1](screenshots/char1.PNG "char1")